 Though we can’t speak for all insurance companies, the livery exclusion is pretty universal.
 According to our definitions of coverage, TNC drivers would need commercial insurance since a personal auto policy through Esurance doesn’t cover both personal and commercial use of a vehicle.
 In all states except California, we’re unable to offer a standard policy to TNC drivers.
 And in California, the driver’s standard coverage doesn’t apply during a rideshare trip.

 If you’re driving for a TNC, the California Department of Insurance urges you to contact your insurance company and see if there are gaps in your coverage that are putting you at risk.
 You might be better off with a commercial policy.
 (Esurance doesn’t offer commercial auto insurance, but you can get it through our partner.)
 Since Lyft is already available in 20 cities (and UberX in dozens), this is good advice no matter where you live.
+If you live in California, Esurance’s ShareSmart ridesharing insurance can cover gaps in your personal auto insurance policy.

 Keep in mind that carpools or commuter rideshare programs (where drivers give unfamiliar passengers rides to work in order to take advantage of carpool lanes) aren’t subject to the livery exclusion.
 The CPUC has determined that traditional carpools don’t qualify as TNCs.
 If you aren’t making a profit from carpooling, it’s not considered a business, even if your passengers contribute to the cost of gas and tolls.